Java Reference Notes (Parts 1–7)

 - Static methods can't access instance vars directly.

-- GC timing isn't guaranteed; eligibility matters.
+- GC timing is not guaranteed — only eligibility matters.

 Part 2 — Object-Oriented Programming